Parent page: Altium Concord Pro

 Watch a Project

-When you follow (watch) a project, you will receive notifications related to the project (such as commit, release and property change messages) under the Activities tab in the interface's right hand pane.
+When you follow (watch) a project, you will receive notifications related to the project (such as commit, release and property change messages) under the Activities tab in the interface's right-hand pane.
 The creator of the project will automatically be set to watch that project.
-When enabled, the command will change to UnWatch – select to stop following the project and cease reception of notifications for events relating to that project.
+When enabled, the command will change to Unwatch – select to stop following the project and cease reception of notifications for events relating to that project.

-Deleting a Managed Project
+Deleting a Workspace Project

 From within that view (select Trash from the main menu), the project entry can be completely removed (Permanently Delete) or the action reverted (Restore).
-Note that the button will remove all entries (where possible) that are stored in the server's Trash.
+Note that the button will remove all entries (where possible) that are stored in the Workspace's Trash.

-Removing a managed project from Altium Concord Pro.
+Removing a Workspace project from the Workspace.